ferrous-systems/rust-training/training-slides/src/booting-cortex-m.md

 ## Terms

 * Processor - the core that executes instructions
-* Peripherals - Hardware block for performing dedicated tasks, e.g. a UART peripheral or a random number generator block.
+* Peripheral - Hardware block for performing dedicated tasks, e.g. a UART or a random number generator block.
 * Flash - the non-volatile *flash memory* that the code and the constants live in
 * RAM - the volatile *random-access memory* that the global variables, heap and stack live in